ykursav/angular-dashboard/README.md

 # Dashboard

 - As it is trial project it doesn't implemented any tests even I don't like developing like that I follow some tutorial.
-No way to validat everything will work forever.
+No way to validate everything will work after some changes.
+Don't do like that follow TDD please :)
 - Authentication is missing.
-- API is missing.
+So everybody can access your dashboard if you publish it.
+- API is missing :( I would probably write some API with FastAPI and bring data from there.
 - But it looks great :)
 - I might add later on missing parts and improve theme of dashboard.
+(There are many css stuff I adore I might implement here)
+- There is a possibility I might containerize it.
-Ofc it depends on my availability.
+- Ofc it depends on my availability.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.